easttennesseecc-star/Q-Top-Dog-IDE/QUICK_START.md

 http://localhost:1431
 ```

-You'll see: "Welcome to Q-IDE!
+You'll see: "Welcome to Top Dog!
 Set up your AI team"

 ---